rayzapata/project_classification_telco/README.md

 In Jupyter Notebook:
 - [ ] Establish baseline accuracy
-- [ ] Train and fit multiple (3+) models with varying algorithims and/or hyperparametes
+- [ ] Train and fit multiple (3+) models with varying algorithms and/or hyperparameters
 - [ ] Compare evaluation metrics across models
-- [ ] Remove undeeded features
+- [ ] Remove unnecessary features
 - [ ] Evaluate best performing models using validate set
 - [ ] Choose best performing validation model for use on test set
 - [ ] Test final model on out-of-sample testing dataset